indygreg/mozilla-central-legacy/README.txt

 Shared libraries aren't defined in projects yet.

 There are countless known issues and limitations.
+There are also unknown unknowns which only the build team masters will be able to help with.
 We'll get there...

 Ramble on Build Metadata
 ========================